losizm/scamper/README.md

 val contentType: Option[String] = req.getHeaderValue("Content-Type")
 ```

-This gets the job done in many cases.
-However, there are extension methods
-provided by implicit classes defined in `scamper.http.headers`, which can be
+Although this gets the job done, there are implicit classes defined in
-imported for specialized header access.
+`scamper.http.headers` for specialized header access.

 For example, `ContentType` adds the following methods: